Comité Européen de l'Industrie de la Robinetterie: Function

 The 2013 annual meeting will take place in Belgium in Ghent.
 The event will take place on 24 and 25 May.
 It is organised in a new way so that the 24 conference is open to any persons having an interest in taps and valves and not only members.
 This conference will be under the heading of innovation, high level speakers from the Ghent Vlerick business school, from Solvay, from Cefic, the trade association for the chemical industry and from FECS will address the audience.

 Dynamics

 The European Association for the Taps and Valves industry has been very active since 2011.
 It changed its image with a new website, a newsletter, a corporate image and new designed slides.
 The association also changed its organisational structure to make it effective and best armed to deliver results.

-Technical Works
+Technical works

-CEIR's Sanitary Technical Committee is constituted of experts from main taps & showerheads manufacturers in Europe.
+CEIR's Sanitary Technical Committee is constituted of experts from main taps and showerheads manufacturers in Europe.
 Its main tasks are regulatory follow-up at European level, standardization follow-up and pre-normative works.
-It also represents taps & showerheads manufacturers views and interests as CEIR is a registered stakeholder at the European Commission.
+It also represents taps and showerheads manufacturers' views and interests as CEIR is a registered stakeholder at the European Commission.

 CEIR is involved in the following topics: